 Key questions: 1) What was entailed in honouring the gods (offerings, sacrifice, meals, prayers, mysteries, festivals, etc.)?
 What social groupings and contexts were involved?
 2) What theoretical issues come to the fore in studying cultural life in the Hellenistic and Roman eras?

-- Scholarly sources: Rives, intro and chapters 1-2
+- Scholarly sources: Rives, Religion in the Roman Empire, intro and chapters 1-2

 Unit 2: Civic, provincial, and regional cults